 I love it when I learn new things from the comments people leave on my site.

-About two weeks ago, I wrote an article about coconut oil – an awesome tropical oil with many health benefits.
+About two weeks ago, I wrote an article about coconut oil – a super healthy tropical oil.

 Apparently, there are quite a few studies that support this process and a lot of people swear by it.

 It is claimed to whiten your teeth, make your breath fresher and lead to massive improvements in oral health.

 Although unproven, many people claim that it also improves their health in other ways.